Peach and Beet Salad Recipe with Thyme Vinaigrette

 Fresh Southern peaches and beets are tossed with a delightful thyme dressing in this Peach and Beet Salad Recipe with Thyme Vinaigrette.
 The results are the epitome of summer on a plate!

 This Cold Beet Salad starts with super easy microwaved beets that are chilled and transformed into an amazing side dish.
-The addition of peaches, blue cheese, walnuts, and thyme flavored salad dressing, make this a unique, irresistible salad.
+The addition of peaches, blue cheese, walnuts, and thyme-flavored salad dressing, makes this a unique, irresistible salad.

 No matter the reason, my picky husband will never agree to eat beets.
 He’s had them in chocolate cake and his persnickety palate knew that something was amiss.